Marrwan/package_management/README.md

 npm run dev
 ```

-This will start the Apollo Server and your API will be accessible at [http://localhost:4000/graphql](http://localhost:4000/graphql).
+This will start the Apollo Server and your API will be accessible at [http://localhost:4000/graphql](http://localhost:4000/graphql) or the port you set.

 ## GraphQL API